 In 12 years of practicing family law in Chicago, Illinois I’ve found that parties almost always separate and begin pursuing separate lives before they even file for divorce.
 Often, the parties will then believe that a “line in the sand” has been drawn where their earnings are no longer the property of their spouse as well.
+Property earned or acquired after divorce is often treated like any other property in a Chicago, Illinois divorce.

 750 ILCS 5/503 governs what happens with this property in a marriage and it states specifically, “For the purposes of this Act, “marital property” means all property, including debts and other obligations, acquired by either spouse subsequent to the marriage,” and then lists a series of exceptions.
 Separation is not one of the exceptions listed in the statute.